 GOLD COAST VENUES

-Weightlifting – Gold Coast Convention and Exhibition Centre (existing, 6,000)
+Gold Coast Convention and Exhibition Centre (existing, 6,000) – Weightlifting, Volleyball

 SUNSHINE COAST VENUES

-Athletes will stay in one of two Olympic villages – a 14,000-bed Brisbane development that will be converted to housing after the Games, while existing hotels on the Gold Coast would supply a further 2000 beds.
+Athletes will stay in one of three Olympic villages – a 14,000-bed development in Brisbane's north that will be converted to housing after the Games, while existing hotels on the Gold Coast would supply a further 2000 beds.